 What do sweets, marinades, cupcakes, and even pastries have in common?
 You guessed it — sugar.
 Nowadays, most of the ready-to-go edibles in our supermarkets have this ingredient, whether we want it or not.
 So how did we get to this point?

 Originally from New Guinea, people used to see sugar as a luxury item.
 Only privileged people, such as the King of Spain, had access to it.
 Soon enough, it became the vastly commercialized product we know today due to the switch from sugarcane to sugar beet, which made it cheaper to harvest and transport.

 From a social status symbol to an everyday supermarket item, sugar made its way around the world.
 It became the popular substance we know today due to its versatility.
 People use it for a large variety of dishes.
 You can use it in both sweet and salty plates, as well as beverages.

-The Case Against Sugar dives deep into the controversy of this substance we love, even though it makes us addicted and more prone to developing diseases.
+The Case Against Sugar by Gary Taubes dives deep into the controversy of this substance we love, even though it makes us addicted and more prone to developing diseases.
 The book also advocates against ingesting this sweetener by teaching us a series of valuable lessons about sugar.